elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 Answer:

 The next spread is 9.98 - 10.00.
 Citadel will go to BATS Y and make money from the liquidity taking fees (short at 10.00, buy back at 10.00).
 Virtu will have to go do nothing because they would've had to short at 10.00 and buy back at 10.00 on BATS which would be super expensive.

+## Quiz 2J

+We have 200,000 shares at the ask (100.01, buy at 100.00) in the front of the queue followed by 10,000 shares.
+The e-mini S&P500 futures went up indicating that SPY will tick up by 2 cents.

+Try to buy the entire ask of 210,000.
+Fees are 0.003 CENTS / share to takers and rebates are 0.0028 CENTS / share to makers.

+10,000 (0.01 - 0.00003 - 0.00003) - 200,000 (0.00003 - 0.000028) = $99 assuming that you only reprice the 200,000 shares that were acquired instead of divesting them.

+Clarifications: buying and selling to yourself is legal, but _churning_, buying to yourself for the purposes of increasing volume and creating hype is illegal to the regulatory body.

+## Short Report 2 Answer

+A lot of Robin Hood investors were trading on margin and many of them used previous purchases of GameStop as collateral.
+Billions of dollars was potentially in-loans.
+DTCC was worried about volatility of GameStop and if it comes down, the margin loans might default, which might bankrupt RobinHood, which means that DTCC would be on the hook for the trades as it is expecting RobinHood to front the cash for the shares.

+## Peter Hayes Institutional Trading